 Be sure to indicate which home game and shift you are volunteering for.
 Shift one is about two hours before kickoff; shift two is from kickoff to the end of the game.

-- Work in the store assisting customers, stocking shelves, and otherwise helping with the retail operation during store hours;
+- Work in the "store" assisting customers, stocking shelves, and otherwise helping with the retail operation during the event;

 Check out all the ways you could get

 involved through interning with the Office of Campus

 No Impact Week

 For one week in October 2014, a university-wide experiment was conducted that allowed BGSU participants to experience what it is like living with less impact on the environment.
 Visit the webpage to read more about the events, challenges, and activities that were planned to help lower their carbon footprint!